Convoy T2 flashlight review:

 The next test is done with a cheap A-Force alkaline battery, and you can see the jump in output much earlier.
 Around 7 minutes the burst starts and slowly reduces output till about 37 minutes, when it has an output of about 1 lumen and runs for about 1 hour until it turns off.

 Next I used a cheap Panasonic AA battery, red+white.
-The packaging says for Low drain device, but this ones can’t handly any kind of boost.
+The packaging says for Low drain device, but this battery can’t handle any kind of boost.
+Its performance is pretty bad.

 Measured at 5 meters: